Enjoy the autumn season strolling through Minnesota’s Apple and Wine Country with fresh, crisp apples, fruity wines, and spectacular fall colors.

 La Crescent wine has a nose of apricot, peach, and citrus.

 Marquette wine has an attractive ruby color with notes of cherry and black pepper.

 We had a most enjoyable time at the orchard.
-The weather was perfect and there weren’t too many people around as it was still quite early in the season.
+The weather was perfect and there were not too many people around as it is still quite early in the season.
 We tarried a little after the wine tasting before heading back to the city for a late lunch.

-Do check out some of my apple recipes.
-Please click on the pictures to get to the post.
+Do check out some of my apple recipes by clicking on the respective picture to get to the post.